wh-alice/mig_visualstudio/vs/test_notintoc/how-to--create-a-new-manual-test-case-from-an-exploratory-testing-session.md

 ---
-title: "How to: Create a New Manual Test Case from an Exploratory Testing Session" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Create a New Manual Test Case from an Exploratory Testing Session | testtitle" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"